twitocode/Tantalum/content/The Law of Conservation of Energy.md

 CreatedAt: 2024-04-28
 MOC: "[[Physics MOC]]"
 tags:
 - Unit-3
 aliases:
 TARGET DECK: Grade 11::SPH3U1::Unit 3 - Energy
 ---

-# The Law of Conservation of Energy #flashcard
+# The Law of Conservation of Energy
 $$E_{i} = E_{f}$$
 - **The total amount of energy in the universe is conserved**.
 - There is a certain total amount of energy in the universe, and **this total never changes**.